kylecorry31/kylecorry31.github.io/_posts/2020-3-8-compass-belt.md

 categories: maker
 ---

+An Arduino powered belt that vibrates toward North.

 Human perception has always been limited to our biological senses, but what if we could change that?
 And no, I am not talking about the fantasy or science fiction.
 In nature, there are animals with the ability to sense magnetic fields, barometric pressure, ambient electricity, and thermal radiation.
 With this project, I explored what it would feel like for a human (AKA me) to have new senses, powered by modern technology.
 For the scope of this research, I experimented with magnetoreception.
 I used an Arduino Nano with an inexpensive magnetometer and coin vibration motors for feedback devices.
 I embedded the device into a belt and combined it with a battery pack to make it portable.

 ![Belt](/assets/images/posts/compass-belt/belt-prototype-1.jpg)